EndPointCorp/end-point-blog/2019/01/08/speech-recognition-with-tensorflow.html.md

             )
     else:
         wave = None

     return wave, row
 ```

-Which depends on three other functions used to augment the data on the fly to improve the model's generalization:
+Which depends on three other functions used to augment the data on the fly to improve the model’s generalization:

 ```python
 import random